Severina7/clustering_project_zillow/README.md

 ## *Executive Summary*

-1. The original variables are not useful in detecting changes in logerror
+>The original variables are not useful in detecting changes in logerror

-2. Our main drivers appeared to hover around the overarching geological data and clustering using the selected features associated with those data points.

-3. The linear regression model performed quite poorly.
-However, the decision tree and random forest regressors did slightly better than baseline.

-4. I observed some statistical difference between log error with regards to these features:
-    - Longitude/Latitude
-    - Lot size
-    - Square footage
-    - Age of the home

-It appears either more time is necessary to evaluate the different clustering opportunities within the data.
-Or that, perhaps, clustering is not the best approach for this data.
+>The value cluster seemd to be promissing with the lowest set of SSEs but that is not enough to make some conclusions since I was not able to run a model.

+>I planned on using a OLS, LASSOLARS, and a Tweedie Regressor

+>Physical position: latitude, longitude, Los_Angeles, Orange, Ventura,

+>Value: building_tax_value, parcel_tax_value, land_tax_value, tax_rate, value_per_sqft

+>Home features: bathrooms, bedrooms, lot_sqft